 “This project is a game-changer for people with disabilities and will enable everyone to stay, visit and enjoy the fantastic Fylde Coast and fly the flag for accessible tourism” – Stephen Brookes, Rail Sector Champion for the Minister for Disabled People.

-Helping You Get The Best Experience
+Helping You Get The Best Experience from the fylde coast

 - Retailers, eateries, hoteliers and attractions who have taken part in Access Guides and Disability Awareness Training will be given a sticker to display in their window and a certificate – so you’ll know that they have done their best to give you the warmest welcome.